 This section will now require you to have purchased a park ticket and be in the parks or to have purchased a meal.
 So I guess these things ‘technically’ aren’t free, because you are paying tons of $$$ to be there, but these are fun extras.

 Club Cool – Calling all soda officianatos!
 This is the place where you want to be!
 In Epcot, there is a shop called Club Cool where you can try sodas from all around the world!
 Some are yummy!
-Others… not so much. *UPDATE*- Unfortunately, Club Cool is now closed.
-But I am crossing my fingers and hoping that Disney will bring it back once Epcot is done with its refurbishments!
+Others… not so much.

 A Pirates Adventure – This a scavenger hunt type game available to play for free in Adventureland.
 Jack Sparrow takes you on a treasure hunt of sorts!
 You will receive a treasure map and cards.
 This activity is super fun and interactive!

 Agent P’s World Showcase Adventure – Stop Dr. Doofenshmirtz and foil his dastardly plans!
 There is a booth right before the World Showcase begins where Cast Members will brief you on your mission.
 Once that happens, Major Monogram and his intern, Carl, will send their Agents (aka, your child) a series of clues via text message.
 The clues will lead you through one of the following destinations: China, France, Germany, Japan, Mexico, or the UK.
 Each pavilion hosts a different adventure that lasts about 35 minutes.
 After successfully maneuvering through the mission, agents will experience a very special “thank you” for helping to save the world! *UPDATE* This has now been updated to Duck Tales Showcase Adventures which you can play right from an app!